enricopiseddu/lendingPool/README.md

 # A minimal implementation of Aave

 ## 1. Introduction and goal
 [Aave](https://github.com/aave/aave-protocol) is a protocol of Decentralized Finance (DeFi), deployed in the Ethereum blockchain in 2020 and based on the Lending Pool (LP) concept.
+Its market capitalization, given by

 LPs are “virtual places” where users can deposit and borrow (paying interests) different assets sending specific transactions to a smart contract that handles them.
 In general, the “deposit action” has no particular constraints while the “borrow action” is subject to some requirements: the most important is that the borrower must deposit a certain amount of collateral to cover his borrowing.
 In addition to these actions, Aave provides to users repayment, redeem and liquidation functionalities.
 Another Aave's features is the implementation of flash loans: they are loans where collateral is not used because the amount of value borrowed must be returned in the same transaction.

 Although Aave provides a wide range of features, the goal of this work is to present a minimal implementation of Aave that summarizes and focuses on the main functions of Aave (deposit, borrow, redeem, repay and liquidation) highlining when they can be executed and how they modify the state of the lending pool and the users’ balances.